RubypyCoding/continuos-integration--Python/README.md

 #### Step 1

-Install [PIP](https://www.w3schools.com/python/python_pip.asp) in your system PIP is a package manager for Python packages, or modules.
+Install [PIP](https://www.w3schools.com/python/python_pip.asp) in your system.
+PIP is a package manager for Python packages, or modules.

 Check if you have installed PIP: